SaadHaiderGit/CharacterRoleplayWebsite/README.md

 # Character Roleplay Website

-This is a simple website where users will be able to log in to pre-made accounts, access their roleplaying characters, and add, update, or delete them as they wish.
-Currently, the website is work-in-progress, and will only display a listing of all characters in the database in JSON form.
+This is a website where users will be able to log in to pre-made accounts, access their roleplaying characters, and add, update, or delete them as they wish.
+They can also perform dice rolls at their own leisure.

 ## Setup